-Outcome: The number of youth that will increase their knowledge in 4- H and Youth Leadership subject-matter areas Outcome: The number of youth that will enhance their life long skills Outcome: The number of youth that increased their involvement in 4- H and youth leadership programs, events and activities at the county district, state, and national levels
+Outcome: The number of youth that will enhance their life long skills.
+Outcome: The number of youth that increased their involvement in 4- H and youth leadership programs, events and activities at the county district, state, and national levels.

 B.2.1.
-STRATEGY: The ASU Extension Program will deliver research or evidence-based practices and programs to the youth and volunteers that will work with youth through positive youth development programming.
+STRATEGY: ASU Extension Program will deliver research -or-evidence-based practices and programs to the youth and volunteers that will work with youth through positive youth development programming.
 Output: The number and name of programs, events and activities related to positive youth development delivered as a direct teaching exposure.

-Output: The number and name of programs, events and activities - related to positive youth development delivered as an indirect teaching exposure.
-Output: The number of youth reached by programs, events and - activities related to positive development.
+Output: The number and name of programs, events and activities related to positive youth development delivered as an indirect teaching exposure.

+Output: The number of youth reached by programs, events and activities related to positive development.

 Output: The number of publications related to positive youth development distributed through newsletters, brochures, etc.; mass media; and/or social media.

 Output: The number of youth reached by publications related to positive youth development distributed through newsletters, brochures, etc.; mass media; and/or social media.

 Output: The number of other contacts (e.g., planning, cooperating, facilitating) related to positive youth development.

-Output: The number of individuals/technical assistances (e.g., face- to-face, email, or telephone consultation) contacts related to positive youth development.
+Output: The number of individuals/technical assistances (e.g., face- toface, email, or telephone consultation) contacts related to positive youth development.

 Efficiency: The cost per educational event and/or contact (i.e., client).
 Explanatory: Demonstrating program impact is becoming increasingly important to funding agencies; cost per educational contact remains a standard measure of efficiency.

 B.2.2.
 STRATEGY: Provide Science, Technology, Engineering, and Mathematics (STEM) related outreach activities to students and teachers from local schools.
 Output: Attract a significant number of students into STEM fields at an early age.

 Efficiency: This program is very effective in increasing student enrollment.
 Explanatory: Advanced Technologies Department is equipped with facilities and faculty members within the STEM areas.
 B.2.3.
 STRATEGY: Staff will evaluate the impact of educational programs related to positive youth development.
 Output: The number and name of programs, events or activities related to positive youth development will be evaluated using the approved evaluation instrument.

 Efficiency: The effective use of an evaluation instrument will decrease undue hardship of Extension professional demonstrating the impact of their efforts.

 Efficiency: The use of an effective instrument will allow data aggregation of variant locations to demonstrate collective impact.

-PROGRAM 1: RESEARCH YEAR FIVE: 2029-2030

-To achieve the goals and objectives listed for FY 2030, \$1,720,000 in funding will be required.
+PROGRAM 1: RESEARCH YEAR FOUR: 2028-2029 To achieve the goals and objectives listed for FY 2029, \$1,120,000 in funding will be required.
 GOAL A: Support and sustain an agricultural production system that is highly competitive in the global economy.

-OBJECTIVE A.1.
-Conduct research that improves the productivity, profitability and sustainability of row crop, horticulture, biofuel, livestock, and aquatic producers in Mississippi.

-Outcome:Extramural funding/Scientist FTE.Outcome:Scientific Publications/Scientist FTE.
+OBJECTIVE A.1.Conduct research that improves the productivity, profitability and sustainability of row crop, horticulture, biofuel, livestock, and aquatic producers in Mississippi.
+Outcome: Extramural funding/Scientist FTE.
+Outcome: Scientific Publications/Scientist FTE.

 A.1.1.
 STRATEGY: Develop improved varieties and strains of plants and animals for improved yield, quality, pest resistance, drought resistance, and heat tolerance through conventional breeding and genetic manipulation.
+Output: Number of Scientist FTEs committed to Objective.
+Output: Scientific Publications.